Open-MBEE/zzProjectWiki/README.md

  3. bae : https://github.com/Open-MBEE/bae.git
  4. sysml : https://github.com/Open-MBEE/sysml.git
  5. docbook : https://github.com/Open-MBEE/docbook.git
-4. uncheck build automatically
+5. uncheck build automatically
 5. download these repos using eclipse
+6. make sure to checkout the '2.1' Branch
 6. Allow maven dependencies to update (may take some time)

+#### Stop Alfresco
+1. If you have an alfresco instance running you can stop it now
+2. ```cd /opt/alfresco-{alf.version}```
+3. ```sudo ./alfresco.sh stop```
+4. If you installed alfresco as a service and dont have port 8005 open internally you may get an error message and fail to stop the server if you attempt ```sudo service alfresco stop```

 #### Build .Jar files
-1. For each repo in order util/sysml/docbook:
+1. For each repo *in order* mbee_util/sysml/docbook/bae:
  1. Open Terminal
  2. Change to git directory ```cd /home/${user.name}``` changing ```${user.name}``` to your username
  3. Build the JAR ```mvn package```